 - A buildup of debris on the skin can clog pores and lead to a dull complexion.

-- The process of exfoliation can be performed physically, with devices and scrubs, or chemically, with formulas containing acids that remove the dead cells.
+- Exfoliation can be performed physically, with devices and scrubs, or chemically, with formulas containing acids that remove buildup.

-Among the most common chemical exfoliants in use are alpha and beta hydroxy acids (AHAs and BHAs respectively).
-Hydroxy acids work to loosen the bonds between dead skin cells and new skin cells, allowing dead skin to be removed with ease.
+Among the most common chemical exfoliants in use are alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
+Hydroxy acids work to loosen the bonds between skin cells, which promotes the shedding of dead skin cells and encourages new, fresh cells to form.

 Chemical Exfoliation vs. Physical Exfoliation

 The two main types of exfoliation are mechanical (also known as manual or physical) and chemical.
 The exfoliation process that best suits you will depend upon your skin type.

 In order to avoid stinging, flaking or itching after exfoliating it’s important to consider any skin sensitivities or conditions you might have when choosing a method.

 Mechanical exfoliation involves the buffing away of dead cells using products such as scrubs containing grainy substances, or using devices with abrasive surfaces such as brushes or textured gloves.